MicrochipTech/fpga-hls-examples/Training4/readme.md

 <p align="center">Figure 6‑42 Allocating Memory in the DDR for Vectors</p>

-DMA Copy mode and Accelerator Direct Access require the memory to be allocated using the hls\_malloc function from the [SmartHLS Memory Allocation Library](https://microchiptech.github.io/fpga-hls-docs/userguide.html#memory-allocation-library) to keep data in physically contiguous memory for the DMA engine.
-Using hls\_malloc prevents splitting data across different virtual memory pages in physical memory.
+DMA Copy mode and Accelerator Direct Access require the memory to be allocated using the `hls_malloc` function from the [SmartHLS Memory Allocation Library](https://microchiptech.github.io/fpga-hls-docs/userguide.html#memory-allocation-library) to keep data in physically contiguous memory for the DMA engine.
+Using `hls_malloc` prevents splitting data across different virtual memory pages in physical memory.
 The accelerators and DMA engine do not perform translation from virtual to physical memory addresses.

-Unlike DMA Copy mode and Accelerator Direct Access, CPU Copy mode does not require the use of hls\_malloc for allocating the argument data.
+Unlike DMA Copy mode and Accelerator Direct Access, CPU Copy mode does not require the use of `hls_malloc` for allocating the argument data.
 In CPU Copy mode, the MSS controls all data that is read/written to accelerators and DDR and the MSS will automatically handle the virtual memory address translations.

-# Running Vector-Add Reference SoC Generation on the Board
+# 7. Running Vector-Add Reference SoC Generation on the Board

 This section uses a PolarFire SoC Icicle Kit.
 The Icicle Kit is a low-cost development platform featuring a hardened five-core RISC-V